 Enrichment Classes: Though the district did engage with organizational enrichment classes, all schools also had plans for after school enrichment classes taught by their own teachers.
-Due to teachers feeling stressed, several schools had very few teachers sign up for this opportunity, so those students had fewer after school enrichment opportunities.
+Due to the stress of teaching, several schools had very few teachers sign up for this opportunity, so those students had fewer after school enrichment opportunities.